Urinetown: Act I

 Officers Lockstock and Barrel discuss the journey to Urinetown and how it reduces everyone, even the toughest, to screams ("The Cop Song").
-Hope enters and encounters Bobby; distraught over his father's arrest and wondering if he could have done something, tells Hope that his heart feels either cold or empty.
-Hope responds that the only answer is to follow his heart.
-The two realize that they both want a new world where people can be happy and pee for free.
+Hope enters and encounters Bobby, who is distraught over his father's arrest and wonders if he could have done something to prevent it.
+Hope advises Bobby to follow his heart, and the two realize that they both want a happier world where people can pee for free.
 United by their belief, they fall in love ("Follow Your Heart").
 Little Sally asks Officer Lockstock what Urinetown is like, but Lockstock replies that its power lies in its mystery and he cannot flippantly reveal that "there is no Urinetown, we just kill people", and that the reveal will not come until Act II, "with everybody singing and things like that."

 The next day, Cladwell's assistant, Mr. McQueen, announces the new fee hikes set upon the urinals.
 Bobby concludes that the laws are wrong.
 Opening the doors of the urinal, despite Ms. Pennywise's protests, he begins a pee-for-free rebellion ("Look at the Sky").

 Pennywise rushes to the offices of UGC, where she informs Cladwell of the revolution.
 The two share a moment, but are interrupted by the situation at hand.
 Cladwell vows to crush the rebellion, frightening Hope, then uses a series of increasingly convoluted metaphors involving killing a bunny to tell Hope that their privilege and responsibility is to oppress the poor ("Don't Be the Bunny").

 Cladwell, McQueen, Fipp, Pennywise, Lockstock and Barrel arrive at Amenity #9 to snuff out the uprising.
 Learning that Hope is Cladwell's daughter, Bobby realizes that the only way out of the trap is to kidnap Hope to use as leverage against Cladwell.
-The rebel poor escape with Hope as their hostage.
+The rebels make a poor escape with Hope as their hostage.
 The police give chase, but the slow-motion choreography makes it impossible for the police to catch them.
 Lockstock vows to catch the poor as he tells the audience to enjoy intermission ("Act I Finale").